lemonie1/veryBasicWordle/README.md

 # luckBasedWordle
-Wordle, but based on luck.

-This project (if it can even be called that is just some random thing I made to practice my code.
-Of course you can change any of the code)
+the stupidest thing ive ever made. i was 11. sorry.

 = TO RUN THIS GAME, YOU NEED TO DOWNLOAD A COMPILER, OR YOU CAN USE AN ONLINE COMPILER.
-The game starts running in the terminal or output.
-Online compiler with the code:- https://www.online-python.com/1J4DrxXqyS
+The game starts running in the terminal or output cuz my ass is dumb and idw make ui stuffs - https://www.online-python.com/1J4DrxXqyS